Pros and Cons of Starting a Pet-Sitting Business

-- You can work as much or as little as you want: This can be a side job to earn extra income, but if you build up a large enough client base, this could be a full-time job.
-The average price for a single pet visit is about $16, according to the National Association of Professional Pet Sitters.
+- You can work as much or as little as you want: This can be a side job to earn extra income, but if you build up a large enough client base, this could become a full-time job.
+The average price for a single pet visit is about $19.35, according to Pet Sitters International.

 - There is a wide range of potential clients and many ways to reach them: Selling services to neighbors might be the easiest way to get started, but you might also be able to build a client base by establishing a relationship with area pet stores and veterinarians.

 - Work out while you work: The job is a great way to inject plenty of exercise into your daily routine, especially if you're doing a lot of dog-sitting.

 Some of the challenges you may face if you start a pet-sitting business include:

 - A higher than average level of physical fitness is a must: The last dog on your schedule isn't going to care how many miles you've already put under your feet that day—nor, for that matter, will the pet owner paying you for your services.
 Especially if this will be a full-time job, you need to be fit to keep up with a lot of animals.

-- You need to be flexible with your availability: Clients frequently will need your services on weekends and holidays when they are out of town or have other plans.
+- Flexibility is essential: Clients frequently will need your services on weekends and holidays when they are out of town or have other plans.
 You also need to have a policy in place for short-term emergencies.
 Will clients be able to contact you at odd hours if they have their own out-of-town emergency and need to make immediate pet-sitting arrangements?